kaputnikGo/kaputnikGo.github.io/index.md

 The imported audio waveform consisting of three raw files looks like this, where its easy to spot the blocks of measured spoken phonetic alphabet occuring.
 ![Completed audio join file](/images/Screenshot_3-step-join-speed-redux.png)

-The joined audio file is here as an mp3:
+The three raw audio files stored on the device are joined and saved as an mp3:
 [3-step-join-speed-redux.mp3](/audio/3-step-join-speed-redux.mp3)

 ### Conclusion